No Tags Found!

 From India,

-First and foremost responsibility of every HR professional is to keep the information and data confidential.
-It is highly immoral of that Hr person who has disclosed news of her exit.
-If this disclosure has an impact on the employee or her dignity; then a formal complaint should be made to the management.
-Else I suggest that she continues working till her LWD.
-Gossip mongers are everywhere, why care about them :)
+First and foremost, the responsibility of every HR professional is to keep information and data confidential.
+It is highly unethical for an HR person to disclose news of her exit.
+If this disclosure has an impact on the employee or her dignity, a formal complaint should be made to the management.
+Otherwise, I suggest that she continues working until her last working day.
+Gossip mongers are everywhere, so why care about them :)

 From India, Delhi